fission/docs.fission.io/docs/content/en/docs/usage/function/container-functions.md

 Visit app URL, `http://<router_url>/nextapp/`

-You can refer it source [here](https://github.com/fission/examples/tree/master/container-functions/next-app).
+You can refer it source for the application [here](https://github.com/fission/examples/tree/master/container-functions/next-app).

 ### Command options

 You can also use alias, `fission fn runc` instead of `fission function run-container` OR `fission fn updatec` instead of `fission fn updatec`.

-Please command help for more options while creating container based functions.
+Please check command help for more options while creating container based functions.